tldr-pages/tldr/contributing-guides/style-guide.md

 > [!IMPORTANT]
 > All links must be enclosed inside angular brackets (`<` and `>`).

-- We prefer translations to use the more information link of the English page by default.
+- It is suggested to use a more information link with English content in both translations and English pages.
+That's because the links can eventually change, but the translations are often out of sync with the English pages.

 #### Versioned links